vlstill/presentations/dtedi/pres.md

 ## Efficiency of State Space Storage

-*   currently blocks of memory are stored reduplicated
+*   currently blocks of memory are stored deduplicated
 *   but minor change in a large block requires it to be stored whole again

     . . .

-*   there are compression methods available, the interesting part is using applying them in both memory and time efficient way
+*   there are compression methods available, the interesting part is using them in both memory and time efficient way

 . . .